 Your information may be shared internally and externally for the purposes of the recruitment exercise.
 This includes members of the ASM Global HR and recruitment team, third party agencies, interviewers involved in the recruitment process, managers in the business area with a vacancy, and IT staff if access to the data is necessary for the performance of their roles.

 The organisation will not share your data with third parties, unless your application for employment is successful and it makes you an offer of employment.
 The organisation will then share your data with former employers to obtain references for you, employment background check providers to obtain necessary background checks and the Disclosure and Barring Service to obtain necessary criminal records checks.

 Your data may be transferred outside the European Economic Area (EEA) to manage the recruitment process.
-Data may be transferred outside the EEA to SMG’s parent company, SMG (Pennsylvania General Partnership) and/or the private equity investment firm which is the ultimate owner of SMG; Onex Corporation.
+Data may be transferred outside the EEA to one of the Group companies, SMG (Pennsylvania General Partnership) and/or the private equity investment firm which is one of the ultimate owners of ASM Global; Onex Corporation.
 Both SMG and Onex have appropriate technical and organisational safeguarding measures in place to protect personal data in their possession.

 We may also need to share some of the above categories of personal information with other parties, including our professional advisers such as external employment lawyers.
 Usually, information will be anonymised but this may not always be possible.
 The recipient of the information will be bound by confidentiality obligations and are obligated to implement appropriate technical and organisational measures to ensure the security of the data.
 We may also be required to share some personal information with third parties (for example the Home Office) to comply with the law.

 We keep the personal information that we obtain about you during the recruitment process for no longer than is necessary for the purposes for which it is processed.
 How long we keep your information will depend on whether your application is successful and you become employed by us, the nature of the information concerned and the purposes for which it is processed.